AIPSN Condolence Resolution at the passing of Professor Parthiba Basu

 Click here for English pdf of the Declaration of Statement on Scientific Temper with signatories

-Other languages: Tamil
+Other languages: Tamil Bengali Telugu

 Click here for English pdf of the Resolution adopted along with the Declaration on Scientific Temper

-Other languages: Tamil full Tamilpoints
+Other languages: Tamil Bengali

 Adopted at “Campaign for scientific temper culmination program and National convention for declaration on scientific temper”